 This e-Safety policy has been agreed by the Headteacher and Staff.
 This e-Safety policy and its implementation are reviewed annually.

-All members of staff receive regular information and training on e-Safety issues via Mr White at staff meetings or email memos.
+All members of staff receive regular information and training on online-Safety issues via Mr White at staff meetings or email memos.

 All new members of staff receive information on the school’s Acceptable Use Agreement as part of their induction.

-All members of staff incorporate e-Safety activities and awareness at the start of every term.
+All members of staff incorporate online-Safety activities and awareness at the start of every term.

 Community use of the Internet

-External organisations using the school’s ICT facilities must adhere to the e-Safety policy here.
+External organisations using the school’s ICT facilities must adhere to the Online-Safety policy here.
 To use the RM filtering they download an RMSafetynet certificate.
 Without this, the Wifi cannot be accessed at all.